-Piping plovers (Charadrius melodus) are small shorebirds.

-The birds are approximately seven inches long.
+Piping plovers are small, approximately seven inches long.

 Plovers have sand-colored plumage on backs and crown with white underparts.

-Breeding birds have a single black breastband, a black bar across the forehead, bright orange legs and bill, and a black tip on the bill.
+Breeding birds

+have a single

+black breastband,

+a black bar across

+the forehead,

+bright orange legs

+and bill, and a

+black tip on the

+bill.